 Still, he and others acknowledged that not all enterprise tech people are enthusiastic about working in a DevOps environment; CIOs and others on the management team must themselves understand the DevOps processes and mindset and then be able to sell its benefits to their staff and their organizations.

-But, then again, maybe not, they cautioned.
-CIOs may need to buy new talent to replace resisters as their teams move further into the DevOps methodology to gain the speed and efficiency companies need in their IT departments to remain competitive now and in the future.
+But, CIOs can't let resisters slow the transition to DevOps.
+They may need to buy new talent to replace resisters as their teams move further into the DevOps methodology to gain the speed and efficiency companies need in their IT departments to remain competitive now and in the future.